Twig6943/MangoHudandGoverlayInstaller/README.md

 4.Enjoy 😎👊

-(%80 of the code is written by ChatGPT. 💀)
+(%80 of the code was written by ChatGPT. 💀)